timescale/docs.timescale.com-content/tutorials/tutorial-setup-timescale-prometheus.md

-This command pulls a new instance of the latest release of TimescaleDB, with the [pg_prometheus extension][pg-prometheus-extension] installed and uses the `-- name` flag to name it `pg_prometheus`.
+This command pulls a new instance of the latest release of TimescaleDB, with the [pg_prometheus extension][pg-prometheus-extension] installed and uses the `--name` flag to name it `pg_prometheus`.
 This will automatically create tables, hypertables, and schema to store and query metrics from Prometheus in an optimized way.

-We also use the the `-e` flag to set the password to our TimescaleDB instance to be `secret`, but please change it and/or use the relevant secret management and password methods at your company.
-We also use the default PostgreSQL port of 5432, but you can change it if you have other things running on that port.
+We also use the the `-e` flag to set the password to our TimescaleDB instance to be `secret`, but please change it and/or use the relevant secret management and password methods you prefer.
+We also use the default PostgreSQL port of `5432`, but you can change it if you have other things running on that port.

 >:TIP: If you’re new to TimescaleDB, the [Hello!
 Timescale tutorial][hello-timescale] will give you the base knowledge you need to proceed.